0xilis/TweakDevGuide/guide.md

 Well, this actually honestly wasn't how I created it.
 Remember how I said I was a dumb kid doing random Flex 3?
 Yeah, admittedly that's just what I did: edit random Flex 3 stuff until I saw it worked.
 This is why older Pastcuts versions not only hook WFWorkflowRecord minimumClientVersion (the one thing that makes Pastcuts 1.0 word), but also WFWorkflowReference minimumClientVersion, which is unneeded, as well as some other random stuff that had methods that sounded related to importing with as isSupportedOnThisDevice, which isn't related to importing at *all* and is completely unneeded.

 I really recommend learning some basic RE when making tweaks rather than just hooking random headers and hoping for the best.
 Chapter 14 of this book / Part 14 of this PDF will go over some basics.
+However, playing around and hooking random headers when you start *can* be a good way to get more familiar with tweaks, as long as you of course don't accidentally hook something dangerous (ex, if you see a method called "deleteAllData", then maybe that isn't a good idea to hook...).

 Here's all that's needed to recreate Pastcuts 1.0: